dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.5.8 =
+* New: Compatible up to WordPress 5.0.3
+* Fix: Make sure to not disable TLS while using native curl implementation

 = 3.5.7 =
 * New: Compatible up to WordPress 5.0.1 Gutenberg
 * New: Option to hide MashShare share options editor meta box completely